Tamburasca/fronius2influx/README.md

 the setup is not generic.

 # Note
 Current README will be updated in more detail.
-Stay tuned.